Migration

 EU or EFTA countries

-Citizens of EU or EFTA countries enjoy simplified conditions for residence and employment in Switzerland.
-This includes the following countries (in alphabetical order):
+For nationals from EU or EFTA states, the conditions for residence and employment in Switzerland are more favourable.
+These include the following countries (in alphabetical order):

-Belgium, Bulgaria, Denmark, Germany, Estonia, Finland, France, Principality of Liechtenstein, Greece, Ireland, Iceland, Italy, Croatia, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czechia, Hungary and Cyprus.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Principality of Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, and Spain.

-Certain minimum requirements apply to employees from EU and EFTA countries who wish to work in Switzerland.
-The key requirements are a valid employment contract, health insurance cover and, in the case of cross-border commuters, residence abroad and regular return trips.
+For employees from EU and EFTA states, certain minimum requirements apply for gainful employment in Switzerland.
+The decisive factors are a valid employment contract, health insurance cover and, in the case of cross-border commuters, residence abroad and regular return.

 Overview: